Do You Feel Trapped In a Place You Wish You Could Be Free of?

 - Do you wish you could feel more hopeful, peaceful, and enjoying life no matter where you are right now?

-It can be pretty miserable feeling stuck in your current situation feeling pretty hopeless and not in control of certain things in your life.
+It can be pretty miserable feeling stuck in your current situation.
+You may be feeling pretty hopeless and not in control of certain things in your life.
 The amount of energy that seems to get sucked out of you may trigger anxiety, worry, anger, fear, or sadness.
 If you’re feeling this way, we are here to help.
-As counselors it is our driving desire to bring compassion, hope, courage and healing to our clients who are struggling with feelings of sadness, worry, or fears.
-No matter where you may be, online counseling is here for you no matter what you are experiencing emotionally, mentally or in relationship with others.
+As counselors it is our driving desire to bring compassion, hope, courage and healing to our clients.
+We believe we are here to help those who are struggling with feelings of sadness, worry, or fears.
+No matter where you may be, online counseling is here for you no matter what.
+Whether you are experiencing emotional, mental or relationship stress with others, we are here for you.

 Am I the Only One Going Through This?